Cost: £24.95

 Source: Ceramic Waterless Wash – CSL Shelby

-A dark bottle with 500ml of a liquid product designed to make cleaning your car easy without access to water.
+A dark bottle with a supplied spray trigger with 500ml of a liquid product designed to make cleaning your car easy without access to water.

 A product designed to clean your car where water is not readily available.
-The product is acwatety liquid to be sprayed directly on the vehicle, wiped of the buffed to a shine.
+The product is a watery liquid to be sprayed directly on the vehicle, wiped of the panel then buffed to a shine.

-Ceramic is seen to be the next level of detailing moving on from the common Carnauba infused products.
-Many products now days have this ‘Ceramic’ infused ingredient which I have found to be rather random
+Ceramic is seen to be the next level of detailing moving on from the common carnauba infused products.
+Many products now days have this ‘Ceramic’ infused ingredient which I have found to be rather random for results on different kinds of paintwork and consistency.

 Instructions from CSL:

-Easy action trigger provides a good amount of product to the car.
-I had a selection of microfiber cloths to choose from, for the dirt removal and the buffing step.
+Easy action trigger provides a good amount of product to the car with an even spray pattern.
+I had a selection of microfiber cloths to choose from for the dirt removal and the buffing step(s).

-As this is very watery the liquid will run if over applied, but a liberal application was applied to one third of the hood to see what the product would be like.
+As this is very watery the liquid will run off the panel if over applied, but a liberal application was applied as directed to one third of the hood to see what the product would be like.

 I applied more product and wiped the rest of that side of the hood.

-After the removal I used an 800gsm cloth and noticed that there was a dull streak left on the paint, shown between the arrows.
+After the removal I used an 800gsm cloth and noticed that there was a dull streak left on the paint, shown by the arrows.

 During the buffing with the deep pile cloth the surface felt very grabby and didn’t remove the product marks.
-I had to re-apply and buff quickly in smaller areas to remove the marks.
-Not what I was expecting, as other waterless products don’t leave behind the marks like this.
+I had to re-apply the product with a light mist this time and then buff quickly in smaller areas to remove the marks.
+Not what I was expecting, as other waterless products don’t leave behind the streaks marks like this.

 The rear door was cleaned next you can make out the cleaned door to the passenger front door cleaned up well.
 During the buffing I had to use another cloth as the others were dirty.
 This cloth was very difficult to buff as the lint was being dragged onto the surface of the paint.
 You can just about see it on the below right image.